 Strengthening board member engagement was the second goal that board members and staff considered a top priority.
 With the geographic spread of board members across the region, it has been difficult to get members all in one place for meetings.
 To remedy this, meetings have been shifted to allow for call-in access.
-While this may have increased participation, it has decreased engagement.
+While this may has increased participation, it has decreased engagement.
 Increasing board member engagement will improve the Board's effectiveness and its ability to impact the community through its strategic plan.

 To start board members off on the right foot, CSCLM has developed a robust orientation and education process so that all board members understand the goals of the Board and their roles as members.
 This orientation focuses on exciting board members, emphasizing their roles in carrying out the vision of the Board and the opportunities they have to contribute.
+An online orientation was developed to allow current and prospective board members to review all of the services available through workforce and what the expectations of a board member are.